-Created by the West Yorkshire Archive Service, this site currently provides free access to tithe maps of the Bradford district.
+Created by the West Yorkshire Archive Service, this site provides free access to tithe maps of the Bradford and Leeds districts.

 Created between the 1830s and the 1860s, tithe maps are detailed records of land ownership, occupancy and use and can help you find out: